 If you’re well and can work, but lost your main source of income, try picking up a gig.
-During the coronavirus pandemic, hiring for jobs like grocery store clerks and delivery drivers soared because those who are isolating or quarantining themselves need items delivered to them.
+Services like DoorDash and Instacart are thriving in many areas.
+Plus, schedules can be adapted to fit your current situation.

 4. If you have kids…

-If your income qualifies your children for free or reduced lunches at school, you may still be able to receive those benefits even if schools are closed due to a natural disaster or shelter in place orders.
+If your income qualifies your children for free or reduced lunches at school, you may still be able to receive those benefits even if schools are closed due to things like natural disasters.
 Even if your child does not usually receive free or reduced lunch at school, they may be eligible for meal programs in your area.
 Check with your local school district for information.